fordcars/CroMagRally/BUILD.md

-# How to build Cro-Mag Rally
+# How to build Cro-Mag Rally for Computers

 ## The easy way: build.py (automated build script)